The Station Tavern, Woburn Sands

 Here, I can add in a newspaper clipping from The Bucks Herald of 3rd October, 1874, which records what I think is the death of the old inn and the birth of the Station Hotel as we know it today.
 I imagine Goodall pulled down much of the buildings on the site when he bought it, and set about arranging a new prominent Hotel to go beside the station.

-This was just at the beginning of Woburn Sands boom time.
-Victorian tourists were visiting the village to take the airs and see the Duke of Bedford’s woods.
-Somewhere, I recall seeing a newspaper article where some local pub landlords were bemoaning the fact that large works outings were arriving at the railway station, and certain inns in the village were employing men to block them from entering other inns until they reached the one they had booked refreshments at!
+This was just at the beginning of Woburn Sands-boom time.
+Victorian tourists were visiting the village to take the airs and wander in the Duke of Bedford’s woods.
+Somewhere, I recall seeing a newspaper article where some local pub landlords were bemoaning the fact that large works outings were arriving at the railway station and certain inns in the village were employing men to block them from entering other inns until they reached the one they had booked refreshments at!

 It had certainly been opened by January 1876, as a labourers jacket that had gone missing in Moulsoe was found on the back of one of his workmates in the Tap Room of “the new Hotel” at Woburn Sands!